 by Steven Hawk

 For years I remember pondering what the phrase “Mountains of Israel” meant, while reading the book of Ezekiel.
-Thinking, “What did God mean when inspiring Ezekiel to use this uncommon phrase… If only one could figure out what it meant, more than half the battle of understanding this prophecy could be solved!”
+Thinking, “What did God mean when inspiring Ezekiel to use this uncommon phrase that most assume or overlook… If only one could figure out what it meant, more than half the battle of understanding this prophecy could be solved!”

-Thē key component to understanding the prophecies of Gog and Magog are dependent upon knowing whose land and what peoples these hordes invade and encompass.
+Thē key component to understanding the prophecies of Gog and Magog are dependent upon knowing whose land (and not just assume it is talking about the old land of Israel) and what peoples these hordes invade and encompass.
 The revelation of that mystic prophetic phrase opens the door to much prophecy for our day.
 Please stick with the beginning as a basis is built for the interpretation being espoused.
 Most Christians today automatically look to the Middle East for prophecy since that’s where OT Israel resided and prophecy was fulfilled.
 However, what if God said that we, in NT times, should be looking elsewhere?
 After giving the matter much thought, I am convinced that He did just that.

 Here are 3 instances in which Ezekiel uses the mysterious phrase “Mountains of Israel”: